abrahamAlpuerto/FinGPT-Powered-Agents/README.md

 - Warren Buffett's decades of investment wisdom and public teachings
 - The FinLoRA paper and implementation
-- Open-source financial NLP community
+- The Fin AI community